glimpse-editor/glimpse-editor.github.io/content/about.md

 We also want to make it clear that we value and encourage diverse representation in leadership positions within our community, and we believe that is the best way to enforce a code of conduct that protects all contributors and promotes wider participation.
 At this early stage our initial governance team is formed entirely of individuals from marginalized communities, and that makes our project [very atypical](https://opensource.com/article/17/9/diversity-and-inclusion-innovation).
 That emerged organically as a result of the project starting on [the fediverse](https://fediverse.party/).

-We know how important it is to enact the right code of conduct and enforce the rules properly.
+We know how important it is to enact the right code of conduct and enforce the rules pro-actively.
 We want to promote a safe and inclusive environment, not a toxic one.
 If you have ideas to help us do that and want to get involved with this discussion then please join us in the project's communication channels.

 [Return to top](#contents)